got5/tapestry5-jquery/README.md

 ## How to use it

-Add the following in your application module class to enable JQuery:
+Add the following lines in your application module class to enable JQuery:

     public static void contributeApplicationDefaults(MappedConfiguration<String, String> configuration)
     {